 4. Information on your receiving account (Name of bank, account name and account number)

 Can I Cancel a Transfer?
-Once the transfer is completed, you can no longer cancel.
+Sorry, no. Once the transfer is completed, you can no longer cancel.
+So be careful.

-What happens if the money was debited from the sender’s account but not credited by the receiving bank?
+What happens if money was debited from my account but not credited by the receiving bank?
 This happens because of mismatch in account name or account number, or the receiving account has been closed, frozen or dormant.
 The amount will be returned by the receiving bank and will be credited back to your account.
-This process may take a day or a few days.
-There might be an additional fee for this process.
+This process might take a few days and there might be a charge for the return process.

 INSTAPAY vs PESONET Funds Transfer — What’s the difference?